ozandx/AI-Driven-Salary-Prediction-App-/README.md

-# 💼 AI-Powered Job Salary Prediction
+# 💼 AI-Driven Salary Prediction App

 A simple machine learning web application built with **Streamlit** that predicts an employee's salary based on the number of years at the company and their job rating.